 Daniel Sullivan, an International Economics major with a Spanish concentration, will be studying law at the University of Chicago, bringing him a step closer to fulfilling his dream of becoming a prosecutor.
 Although a member of the Humor Artists of Notre Dame, he understands that law school is no laughing matter and has spent the past four years testing the judicial waters via internships at different firms.

-“During my sophomore year, the Career Center let me shadow a patent lawyer, who got his BA from Notre Dame, in Dallas at a big corporate firm,” Daniel said.
+“During my sophomore year, the Center for Career Development let me shadow a patent lawyer, who got his BA from Notre Dame, in Dallas at a big corporate firm,” Daniel said.
 “I thought the work was interesting and exciting, and he helped me think about how to balance a stressful career in law with personal concerns, like family.”

 He explains that the University’s alumni network was instrumental in his career discernment.
 With a global web of 267 alumni clubs, Notre Dame fosters a supportive exchange between current and former students.